Tetrax-10/reddit-backup-restore/README.md

 ### 2. **Run this to restore the backup to your secondary account**

-This will restore all your joined subreddits, multireddits, followed users and saved posts from `backup.json`.
+This will restore all your joined subreddits, multireddits, followed users saved posts and hidden posts from `backup.json`.

 ```sh
 python restore.py account_2_username